nonplayer/hammercrawl/hc_core_player_2_creation.md

 * Hide & Sneak (DEX, with a Boon)
 * Snatch & Grab (DEX)

-These are used as per normal Thief Skill rules.
-Unlike Thieves, Halfling thiefskills do not evolve magically.
+These are used as per normal Dungeon Skill rules.
+Unlike Explorers, Halfling Dungeon Skills do not evolve magically.

 **Often Overlooked:** Unless their actions indicate them to be an obvious threat, or their opponents are otherwise specifically predisposed against them, a halfling is always attacked last.